Basics | Plugins | Howtos | Applications

 - voucher type¶

-The database model used to store individual vouchers of a journal.
+The database model and data table used to store individual vouchers.

 Here is a possible list of voucher types (the exact list depends on your site’s configuration):